davidmolina/davidmolina.github.io/_posts/2026-05-15-patterns-and-common-toolkits.md

 What can be permanently delegated?
 Everything else, from back office to administrative taskers, to a virtual assistant (VA).
 My last VA was in Puerto Vallarta, and the one before in Guadalajara.

 Closing a sales deal while enjoying and in the presence of your family has got to be the biggest flex.
-It’s in these micro-breaks turned full day breaks where the magic happens— where deals close because you were in an environment of unconditional love, and you in a safe environment.
+It’s in these micro-breaks turned full day breaks where the magic happens— where deals close because you were in an environment of unconditional love.
 Find your sweet spot.

 #sales #remote #microbreaks